 In most cases, this should remedy the employee’s behavior.
 Most people don’t know when their behaviors are inappropriate.
 If the employee can’t adapt to these changes, then it’s time to consider letting them go.

-How to Deal With Difficult Employees Who are Lazy
+How to Manage Difficult Employees Who are Lazy

 There are many ways to deal with lazy employees.
 This includes changing their job description, giving them more responsibilities and challenges, providing training, creating an incentive rewards program, gaining an understanding of the problem, or just straight-up firing them.
 It’s also important that you define what you’re expecting from the employee in their role.
 This should include: